HamoCorp/OVR-Dancers-Tool/README.md

 <img width="727" height="638" alt="videoframe_534" src="https://github.com/user-attachments/assets/ccd6b355-316d-4063-9d82-cdd554293758" />

-Press the on button to enable the tracker, then press the quick adjust button while holding your controller to align the tracker to the controller
+Press the on button to enable the tracker, then press the quick cal button while holding your controller to align the tracker to the controller

 https://github.com/user-attachments/assets/05d98b8c-601b-4c27-90d1-b5e7a322e2e2

-Also, if you need to manually edit the offsets use manual offset
+Also, if you need to edit the offsets manually, use the manual offset
 <img width="769" height="301" alt="Capture2" src="https://github.com/user-attachments/assets/7cbc7f36-b363-440b-bafa-8c4d9e393eae" />

 Then press the save button, so it loads this every time you start VR